eobaah/Coding-Resources/README.md

 # Coding Resources

-This is a collection of the most useful resources I've found for software engineering.
+This is a collection of some of the most useful resources I've found for software engineering.
 It is currently very much in *draft form*.
 Pull requests welcome!

 -Justin